-So far in The 2016 Organize & Refine Your Home Challenge we’ve completed our decluttering prep work and put our planning system into place.
+In the first month of The Organize & Refine Your Home Challenge we’ve laying down the building blocks of an organized home.
+So far, we’ve completed our decluttering prep work and put our planning tools & systems into place.
 This week, it’s all about creating a household command center.

 This post contains affiliate links for your convenience.
 Click here to read my full disclosure policy.